Blyth, Northumberland: 19th century

+20th century

+Activity in Blyth port in the 20th century was jumpstarted by the impact of World War One and Two.
+The port became the build site of the HMS Ark Royal, as well as a submarine base.
+Although Blyth suffered severe damage due to bombing raids (notably April 1941, with the bombing of Blyth signal box), Blyth remained an epicentre of wartime production.

+By 1930, the port of Blyth was exporting 5.5 million tons of coal, compared to 250,000 tons in 1855.
+This figure reached its height in the early 1960s, with over 6 million tons of coal being exported.
+Nonetheless, economic depressions in the 1960s saw the closure of 28 shipyards in the North East of England, including Blyth.
+This was shortly followed by the decommissioning of the Blyth lighthouse, which was closed in 1985 in favour of modern navigation techniques.
+However, Blyth maintained some deal of activity such as the opening of Blyth A and Blyth B power stations in 1958 and 1962 respectively.
+Furthermore, Blyth began to expand its paper import trade from Finland, growing to a peak of over 0.5 million tons in 1998.

 By the 20th century, through connection via the London and North Eastern Railway which had leased large amounts of land throughout the port, Blyth had started the growth to become the Europe's largest coal export port, exporting 5.5M tonnes per year by the late 1930s.
 This was also supplemented by ship building, including the opening of a facility by Hughes, Bolckow and Co of Middlesbrough.
-Large scale shipbuilding had begun in 1811, and after passing through various hands, in 1880 the first two iron ships were built at Blyth for the Russian Government.
+Large scale shipbuilding had begun in 1811, and after passing through various hands, in 1880 the first two iron ships were built at Blyth for the Russian government.
 This led to the foundation of the Blyth Shipbuilding Company on 2 March 1883, building cargo liners, tramp steamers and colliers.
 With a cargo ship under construction, in 1914 she was purchased by the Admiralty and converted into the Navy's first seaplane carrier Ark Royal.
 The company returned to commercial ship building, but collapsed in 1925.
-It was then revived from 1926, but after merger with other local yards and in light of the Wall Street Crash and resultant global recession, collapsed again in 1930.
+It was then revived from 1926, but after merger with other local yards and in light of the Wall Street crash and resultant global recession, collapsed again in 1930.
 Reopened under its original name in 1937, it built various ships in preparation for and during WW2, including the former German cargo ship Hannover which was converted into the escort carrier Audacity.
 Owned by Mollers (Hong Kong) Ltd post-WW2, it then built cargo-liners for Moller's subsidiary the Lancashire Shipping Company.
 The construction yard closed in 1967, with only repair work and ship dismantling sustaining business until the yards were demolished in the late 1980s to make room for a paper and timber storage area.